-3.1 Susceptibility to antifungal agents
+3.1 Susceptibility to Antifungal Agents

 The details of susceptibility tested isolates to all used antifungal agents were shown in (Table 6).
-In total of 75 Candida species the most isolated species, Candida albicans was sensitive to nystatin, itraconazole, ketoconazole, fluconazole, and clotrimazole, with 23.9%, 32.0%, 9.3%, 58.6%, and 24.0% respectively, while 15.9%, 42.6%, and 10.6% were resistance to

-Itraconazole, ketoconazole, and Clotrimazole, respectively.
-Between 11 isolated of C. kefyr, 10.6% were sensitive to nystatin, 9.3% to itraconazole, 7.9% ketoconazole, 13.3% to fluconazole and 9.3% to clotrimazole, whereas, 2.6%, 2.6%, and 1.3% of C. kefyr isolates were resistance to itraconazole, ketoconazole, and clotrimazole.
-Among the 5 isolates of C. parapsilosis, 2.6%, 5.3%, 3.9%, 6.6% and 4.0% were sensitive to nystatin, itraconazole, ketoconazole, fluconazole, and clotrimazole, , respectively and 2.6% were resistance to nystatin, 1.3% to ketoconazole.
-Regarding to C. tropicalis, results were 5.3%, 2.6%, 5.3%.
-8.0% and 2.6% sensitive to nvstatin. itraconazole, ketoconazole, fluconazole, clotrimazole, respectively with 2.6%, 2.6%, and 1.3% were resistance to itraconazole, ketoconazole, and clotrimazole, respectively.
-Further, in total of 6 isolates of C. Lusitania, 5.3%, 5.3%, 2.6%, 8.0% and 5.3%, were sensitive to nystatin, itraconazole, ketoconazole, fluconazole, and clotrimazole respectively, while 2.6% were resistance itraconazole and 5.3% were resistance ketoconazole.
+In total of 75 Candida species the most isolated species, C. albicans was sensitive to nystatin, itraconazole, ketoconazole, fluconazole, and clotrimazole, with 23.9%, 32.0%, 9.3%, 58.6%, and 24.0% respectively, while 15.9%, 42.6%, and 10.6% were resistance to Itraconazole, ketoconazole, and Clotrimazole, respectively.
+Between 11 isolated of C. kefyr, 10.6% were sensitive to nystatin, 9.3% to itraconazole, 7.9% ketoconazole, 13.3% to fluconazole and 9.3% to clotrimazole, whereas, 2.6%, 2.6%, and 1.3% of C. kefyr isolates were resistance to itraconazole, ketoconazole, and clotrimazole, ketoconazole, and clotrimazole, ketoconazole, and clotrimazole, ketoconazole, and clotrimazole, fluconazole, and 4.0% were sensitive to nystatin, itraconazole, fluconazole, fluconazole, and clotrimazole, setoconazole, and 2.6% were resistance to nystatin, itraconazole, fluconazole, and clotrimazole, respectively and 2.6% were resistance to nystatin, itraconazole, ketoconazole, fluconazole, negarding to C. tropicalis, results were 5.3%, 2.6%, 5.3%, 8.0% and 2.6% sensitive to nystatin, itraconazole, ketoconazole, ketoconazole, and clotrimazole, respectively with 2.6%, 2.6%, and 1.3% were resistance to itraconazole, ketoconazole, and clotrimazole, respectively with 2.6%, 2.6%, and 1.3% were resistance to itraconazole, ketoconazole, and clotrimazole, respectively with 2.6%, 2.6%, and 1.3% were resistance to itraconazole, ketoconazole, and clotrimazole, respectively.
+Further, in total of 6 isolates of C. Lusitania, 5.3%, 5.3%, 2.6%, 5.3%, 2.6%, 8.0% and 5.3%, were sensitive to nystatin, itraconazole, fluconazole, and clotrimazole, respectively.
+Further, in total of 6 isolates of C. Lusitania, 5.3%, 5.3%, 2.6%, 8.0% and 5.3%, were sensitive to nystatin, itraconazole, fluconazole, and clotrimazole, respectively.
+Further, in total of 5.3% were resistance to ketoconazole.

-The results showed that C. albicans had higher resistance rates against itraconazole, ketoconazole, and clotrimazole than other non Candida albians species [34], which compatabile with the results of previous study that found high resistance of C. albicans to itraconazole and ketoconazole compared to non- albicans species.
+The results showed that C. albicans had higher resistance rates against itraconazole, ketoconazole, and clotrimazole than other non C.albians species [34], which compatabile with the results of previous study that found high resistance of C. albicans to itraconazole and ketoconazole compared to non- albicans species.
 These results could be attributed to C. albicans having point mutations, insertions, and deletions in the genes encoding target proteins, which are frequently linked to antifungal drug resistance.
-Additionally, gene overexpression is frequently linked to both antifungal resistance and a rise in the activity of proteins that prevent oxidative damage, for example, the over-expression of the gene for multidrug efflux pumps [35],[36].
-However, Highly resistant rate were detected in Itraconazole and Ketoconazole with 23.7% and 54.4% respectivly, for all candida species that confirm previous study results [37],[38].
+Additionally, gene overexpression is frequently linked to both antifungal resistance and a rise in the activity of proteins that prevent oxidative damage, for example, the over-expression of the gene for multidrug efflux pumps [35,36].
+However, Highly resistant rate were detected in Itraconazole and Ketoconazole with 23.7% and 54.4%, respectivly, for all Candida species that confirm previous study results [37,38].